 Food toxins are the biggest culprit of toxic overload.
 Fruits and vegetables from supermarkets may contain pesticides, herbicides or preservatives which can cause toxicity.

-Like hogs and chicken, livestock are given growth-enhancing feeds, so they mature faster.
+Like hogs and chickens, livestock are given growth-enhancing feeds, so they mature faster.
 Everybody knows about genetically modified organisms (GMOs) as they are one of the biggest threats to our health!

 GMOs are plants and animals whose genes have been changed to produce specific properties.
 More than 70% of processed foods sold in retail stores and restaurants come from genetically modified corn, soybeans, canola and cotton.
 Half the sugar in food products comes from genetically altered sugar beets.